 These free workshops run at the same time as your short course programme and cover writing skills, reading, structuring arguments, debate and understanding context.

-HE Certificate Film Production
+Film Production courses

-VFX, Digital Arts & 3D Animation
+Visual Effects, Digital Arts & Animation courses

-Gain a powerful insight into the fast paced world of visual effects production, digital arts and 3D animation with all the tools, techniques and practical experience required to succeed as one of tomorrow's industry professionals.
+Gain a powerful insight into the fast paced world of visual effects production, digital arts and animation with all the tools, techniques and practical experience required to succeed as one of tomorrow's industry professionals.

-Screen Acting Crash Course
+Screen Acting – Short Course

 This high-energy short course is designed for beginners and budding actors eager to play and experiment with their own bodies and their acting abilities.